harrim91/CV/README.md

 I spent almost 2 years working as a QA Analyst, manually writing and executing feature and regression tests on a monolithic system.
 This has given me a real commitment to well tested, well written code.

 #### I want do things the right way
 I learned so much in my QA role and it inspired me to become a developer.
-I was offered a job as a junior visual basic developer at the company, but turned it down in order to attend Makers Academy and get a grounding in doing OOP, agile TDD properly.
+I was offered a job as a junior visual basic developer at the company, but turned it down in order to attend Makers Academy and get a grounding in doing OOP and Agile TDD properly.

 Code Examples